ursi-2020/catalogue-produits/docs/api.md

 Get a product registered in the catalogue db that matches the nomFournisseur and the codeProduitFournisseur given as parameters.

-If those parameters are not present, returns an error
+If those parameters are not present, returns an error.

+*NB: If the exclusivite field is empty, this product is available at both magasin and ecommerce*

 **Service name** : `catalogue-produit`